 Getting your resume noticed by hiring managers in the world of advertising and PR is tricky but not impossible.
-Your resume can be more compelling in its presentation of your skills if you help it along with this marketing, advertising and PR resume template for Word.
+Your resume can be more compelling in its presentation of your skills if you help it along with this marketing, advertising, and PR resume template for Word.
 Then, you can be sure to get asked for an interview or even land the job you’ve always wanted.
-Looking at the format below, you can find out what to include, like a summary statement, details about your skills, information about your work history and a list of your educational pursuits.
+Looking at the format below, you can find out what to include, like a summary statement, details about your skills, information about your work history, and a list of your educational pursuits.

 Writing Your Summary Statement

-First, it’s essential to start your resume with your most important professional details, which you can achieve crafting a solid summary statement.
-This is the piece of information at the top of your document that gets the most attention by hiring managers.
+First, it’s essential to start your resume with your most important professional details, which you can achieve by crafting a solid summary statement.
+This is the piece of information at the top of your document that gets the most attention from hiring managers.
 If employers like what is there, they may continue to read more to find out about your additional qualifications.
-The best way to present this information is through bullet points or short sentences, like the marketing, advertising and PR resume template for Word shows.
+The best way to present this information is through bullet points or short sentences, like the marketing, advertising, and PR resume template for Word shows.